DCwise insights - How to measure your warehouse operations?

 - Where the majority of screen is your view on the actual processes (the windshield...)

-- A selected set of metrics is key and are most clear (similar to the speed...)
+- A selected set of metrics is key and are most clear (like the speed...)

 - Some metrics are smaller and only trigger attention when they go out of bounds (fuel...)

-- And some metrics should only drawing attention when there is an issue (tire pressure, etc)
+- And some metrics should only draw attention when there is an issue (tire pressure, etc.)

 Note that the reference to the windshield can be seen as "going on the floor" or "having a live view on the operations" which is never can be replaced with just metrics.